yalogin | 6 comments | 5 months ago

 Businesses within and without are not a fan of constantly shifting sands.

-xienze | 2 comments | 14 hours ago
+xienze | 2 comments | 5 months ago

 So what would you propose as the proverbial kick in the butt to encourage domestic production?
 And before you say “subsidies”, remember that a large segment of the population isn’t wild about those either because they perceive it to be some sort of evil tax dodge for big corporations (see: literally every time some state gives a company incentives to build a plant or office).